-When Jessica and Casey Forbes launched Ravelry in May 2007, it was a lean start-up operation, with Casey taking on the responsibility of designing the visual look of the fiber crafting social network, along with building and coding the site, and Jessica managing the rest of the responsibilities.
+When Jessica and Cassidy Forbes launched Ravelry in May 2007, it was a lean start-up operation, with Cassidy taking on the responsibility of designing the visual look of the fiber crafting social network, along with building and coding the site, and Jessica managing the rest of the responsibilities.

 As the site has grown to more than 8.5 million registered users, the team at Ravelry has also expanded to a slightly-less-lean staff of six, including a vice president of operations, a community support specialist and a web application developer.
 In January, Ravelry brought on its first product designer.

 Livia Nelson, a knitter who has a background in user experience (UX) design, has taken on the job of making the site – which includes connected databases of patterns, yarns and projects, as well as active forums – easier for both its longtime members and newcomers to navigate (disclosure: I’m one of the site’s longtime users and have met with Livia to provide input to help with her work).

 “Adding people to our tiny team is a big deal, and we’ve wanted to hire a product designer for years,” Cassidy says of the decision.
 “It was one of our goals in 2017 and we just couldn’t fit a new hire comfortably in our budget until this year. … The bar for usability and design is so much higher than it was back when we started and I feel really good about the future.”